rapiddweller/rapiddweller-benerator-ce/doc/kafka_access.md

 ```

 For a better match with benerator's pageSize approach, you can use this in a Kafka-Importer too,
-eg. for committing messages in groups of 10,000:
+e.g. for committing messages in groups of 10,000:

 ```xml
 <kafka-importer id='importer' bootstrap.servers='localhost:9094' topic='kafka-demo' format='json'